 When we turn to the area of operational decisions, other constituency statutes may represent a very fundamental change in corporate doctrine.
 Traditionally, shareholders have had little or no direct input on these sorts of decisions; they are the sorts of matters that are committed to directorial discretion under the statutory directive that "the property and business of a corporation shall be controlled and managed by a board of directors."170 This gives the board virtually plenary power over the corporation.
-Under the conventional formulation of the business judgment rule, when the board in good faith, and in the absence of fraud, illegality, or self-dealing, exercises its business judgment, a court will not look behind the judgment and impose liability on the directors, even if the decision proves to have been errone-In exercising its business judgment, the board is expected to consider the best interests of the corporation.
-This presumably includes the best interests of the shareholders, but does it permit the board to consider the impact on other constituencies?
-In a sense, extending the other constituency statutes to all board exercises of business judgment may suggest a legislative belief that a board could not consider the effect of a particular course of action on other constituencies.
-172 Again, the permissive nature of the statutory full for the higher skill level.
-In part, the employee has relied on the implicit promise of certain benefits that may be endangered if the firm is taken over and the employee discharged, or the pension fund used in part to finance the takeover.
-In that way, the shareholders also expropriate some of the employees' human capital when the aggressor reduces work forces and/or benefits in order to satisfy the indebtedness incurred.
-See Coffee, supra note 2, at 11-12; O'Connor, supra note 110, at 905-17.
+Under the conventional formulation of the business judgment rule, when the board in good faith, and in the absence of fraud, illegality, or self-dealing, exercises its business judgment, a court will not look behind the judgment and impose liability on the directors, even if the decision proves to have been erroneous.171 In exercising its business judgment, the board is expected to consider the best interests of the corporation.
+This presumably includes the best interests of the shareholders. but does it permit the board to consider the impact on other constituencies?
+In a sense, extending the other constituency statutes to all board exercises of business judgment may suggest a legislative belief that a board could not consider the effect of a particular course of action on other constituencies.172 Again, the permissive nature of the statutory language is troubling: they may consider these other constituencies, but they don't have to do so.
+Professor Bainbridge argues that these statutes do not change the rules in these areas of operational decisions,173 but that seems unclear.
+Professor Bainbridge is correct, however, in his contention174 that extra-judicial constraints eventually will limit managers'